Our support to authors:

 Authors can request fast-track review by e-mail: please send the manuscript as pdf file with an accompanying explanation why rapid review should be considered to: firstname.lastname@example.org

 Manuscripts should be submitted through the online manuscript processing system: http://submit-haematol.highwire.org.

-Attention: the affiliations inserted in the system during the submission of the manuscripts will be those which will be published in PubMed.
+Attention: The author names and affiliations inserted in the online submission system will be those which will be published in PubMed.
 The Haematologica Journal staff is therefore not responsible for eventual inaccuracies or mistakes in the affiliations inserted during the submission process.